ahmadmssm/iOS_Bootstrap/README.md

 35. Read/Write Files/Folder managers.
 36. In app localization manager ( No need tor restart your app 😉 ).
 37. Cleaner localization syntax.
+38. UI button show/hide loading extension.
+39. Show/hode loading in any vew controller
+40. BaseTableAdapterController,  BaseTableAdapterPresenter, BaseCollectionAdapterController,  BaseCollectionAdapterPresenter to save you somtime and code when you implement table or collection view.
+41. You can call getUserDefaults from BaseController and BasePresenter by default.
-38. How to use and documentation + references.
+42. How to use and documentation + references.

 ## Upcoming features